Alexey ALEKSANDROV, CR, CNRS

 P. R. Ortiz de Montellano, A. Ioanoviciu, UCSF, USA (publication 2011)

-R. Wade Heidelberg Institute for Theoretical Studies and U. Heidelberg, Germany (review 2010)
+R. Wade, Heidelberg Institute for Theoretical Studies and U. Heidelberg, Germany (review 2010, publication 2015)

 Former members including current affiliation